She’s a single woman in Manteca in her 50s.

-In five years time her housing costs if she kept renting would have been $49,200 assuming her rent never increases.
-After five years of buying her home, she will have spent $47,400.
+In 2008 she calculated in five years time her housing costs if she kept renting would have been $49,200 assuming her rent never increased.
+After five years of buying her home, she expected to spent $47,400.

-It sounds like peanuts until she rattles off the reasons why it is more than that: She has housing set for her retirement without worrying about rent increases.
+It may sound like peanuts to some until she rattles off the reasons why it is more than that: She has housing set for her retirement without worrying about rent increases.
 She has a place she can call her own that she can make improvements to as she pleases.
-That savings doesn’t include tax advantages that in five years’ time could easily push her savings to well over $8,000 if not more.

 She views homeownership as one should: It is a shelter and not an investment like the stock market.
 It also is the foundation of long range financial planning not as a Wall Street type would think but as someone who understands controlling housing costs is a key to controlling retirement costs.